 Managing users and user roles

-After you create your academy, you can add participants to it.
+After you create your academy, you can add participants.
 Note that you are able to create multiple academies within a single EasyLMS account, each with its own distinct design and a separate list of learners.
 New users can be imported to an academy from an Excel spreadsheet or via User Interface (UI):

-There is no self-registration, but the platform supports Single Sign-On with Windows Azure, OKTA, SAML, Auth0, and CAS so you can be rid of email invitations and CSV lists altogether.
+Self-registration is available only with the Enterprise plan, but the platform supports Single Sign-On with Windows Azure, OKTA, SAML, Auth0, and CAS, so you can do away with email invitations and CSV lists altogether.